 The film has plenty of flair, with some lunatic graphics by Luke Insect and trippy animation by Osbert Parker.
 Plus, the raucous music by Barry Adamson is sensational.
 The film is a vigorous yet disciplined affair that takes its mission of spreading the word about this bygone embassy for the weird suitably seriously.

 There is a legend that Christoper Nolan still carries his membership card in his wallet.
-The card in question was photographed at an event in the Scala’s honor back in 2017, and it appears on screen here.
+It was photographed at an event in the Scala’s honor back in 2017, and appears on screen here.
 Of course it could be that he’s a sweetheart and jammed the scruffy cardboard into his wallet that night to please the attendees.
 Equally, I wouldn’t be surprised if it’s true and that Nolan has long been a hostage to its power as lucky charm, terrified of discarding it.

 Scala!!! is, at heart, a simple documentary with a narrow focus.
 But it does more to explain the power and meaning of cinema than any other film I can think of.